 The patient’s history is of paramount importance in assessing any potential occupational or environmental exposure.
 Inquiry into specific work practices should include questions about the specific contaminants involved, the presence of visible dusts, chemical odors, the size and ventilation of workspaces, the use of respiratory protective equipment, and whether co-workers have similar complaints.
 The temporal association of exposure at work and symptoms may provide clues to occupation-related disease.
 In addition, the patient must be questioned about alternative sources of exposure to potentially toxic agents, including hobbies, home characteristics, exposure to secondhand smoke, and proximity to traffic or industrial facilities.
 Short-term and long-term exposures to potential toxic agents in the distant past also must be considered.

 Workers in the United States have the right to know about potential hazards in their workplaces under federal Occupational Safety and Health Administration (OSHA) regulations.
 Employers must provide specific information about potential hazardous agents in products being used through Material Safety Data Sheets as well as training in personal protective equipment and environmental control procedures.
 However, the introduction of new processes and/or new chemical compounds may change exposure significantly, and often only the employee on the production line is aware of the change.
 For the physician caring for a patient with a suspected work-related illness, a visit to the work site can be very instructive.
-Alternatively, an affected worker can request an inspection by OSHA. ...
+Alternatively, an affected worker can request an inspection ...